Next Article: Topic coming soon. – Expected Date: Anytime soon.

 Delhi Peace Dialogue –Will It Be Possible?

-From past experiences, India learned to be super aware; we observed things shifting overnight.
-As a country of approximately 1.5 billion people, we have certain responsibilities, which is why India pursues an India-First policy.
+From past experiences, India has learned to remain highly vigilant; we have observed situations shifting overnight.
+As a country of approximately 1.5 billion people, we have significant responsibilities, which is why India pursues an India-first policy.
 Let me tell you, we are among the great markets available at a discount.

 Great power comes with great responsibility.